!!! Concerns all students in Logic, Linguistics and Computer Science !!!

 to exceed 10 pages.
 Since reviewing will be blind, the body of the

-abstract should omit author names and addresses.
+paper should omit author names and addresses.
 Furthermore,

 self-references that reveal the author's identity (e.g., "We